-Compound drugs are made by a pharmacist mixing multiple ingredients together to create a prescription drug that is specific to a beneficiary's needs.
+A pharmacist makes compound drugs by mixing multiple ingredients together to create a prescription drug that's specific to a beneficiary's needs.
 TRICARE screens all prescriptions for compound drugs to ensure each ingredient of the drug is safe, effective, and covered by TRICARE.

-If your compound drug does not pass the initial screening, you have three options:
+If your compound drug doesn't pass the initial screening, you have three options: